Table of Contents

-The end of November and the beginning of December is the most suitable time to reach your potential customers and what better time than Black Friday?
+The end of November and the beginning of December is the most suitable time to reach your potential customers, and what better time than Black Friday?
 If you have not prepared yourself yet – do it now, use our tips to create an effective SMS campaign.
-This year Black Friday is on 27 November.
-Cyber Monday is on 30 November.
+This year Black Friday is on 26 November.
+Cyber Monday is on 29 November.

 Black Friday 2020 deals

-The research we conducted in Poland shows that those who are willing to receive SMS with an offer are 20-29 years old, well-educated people who live in big cities.
-The most probable scenario is that between the Black Friday and Cyber Monday, they will be the most active customers and spend more than they used to.
+The research we conducted in Poland shows that those willing to receive SMS with an offer are 20-29 years old, well-educated, and living in big cities.
+The most probable scenario is that they will be the most active customers between Black Friday and Cyber Monday and spend more than they used to.
 Do not be late and prepare yourself for the biggest sale of the year!

 Know your audience